 WEDNESDAY NIGHT FEVER sessions are back!

 In this new period of social isolation, we want to continue to inspire you with the visions of our female filmmakers.
-This way, in partnership with Saco Azul, Maus Hábitos and Avenida Café-Concerto, these streaming movie nights will take place again until we can return to our favorite theaters.
+This way, in partnership with Maus Hábitos, Saco Azul and Avenida Café-Concerto, these streaming movie nights will take place again until we can return to our favorite theaters.

-For these “Wednesday nights' fever”, we share with you some of the award-winning films in the 3rd edition of Porto Femme.
+For these “Wednesday nights' fever”, we share with you some of the Official Selection of the 3rd edition of Porto Femme.

 A “Wednesday night fever” that gives us an impulse to create bridges and to meet virtually so we can share some films with you.
 We fight against this virus by creating a cinematic epidemic with the mission of making some female filmmakers known.

-This is the 5th session, but the first of this 2.0 season, that will take place on January 27th at 9 pm (Portugal time) on the Facebook pages of @portofemme, @saco.azul.associacao.cultural, @mhabitos and @avenidacc.
+This session, dedicated to National Cinema and our Portuguese directors, is already the 7th and third of this 2.0 season, that will take place on March 31st at 9 pm (Portugal time) on the Facebook pages of @portofemme, @saco.azul.associacao.cultural, @mhabitos and @avenidacc.